 Codependency in Relationships: 10 Tips for Recognizing and Breaking the Cycle

-When you are in a relationship, it’s crucial to be able to rely on your partner for support.
-When you are super stressed or down and out, it’s good to know that there is someone who loves you and has your back no matter what.
-But there is such a thing as being TOO reliant on your partner.
+When you are in a relationship, it’s crucial to be able to rely on your partner for support, but there is such a thing as being TOO reliant on your partner.
 If either you or your partner are too dependent on the relationship, then you might be in a codependent relationship.
 Codependency is defined as extreme emotional or psychological reliance on a partner.
 In normal, healthy relationships, both partners are able to rely on each other in a way that allows for individual growth and fulfillment.
-But in a codependent relationship, one person is often the emotional and psychological support for the other one, playing the role of the caretaker, while the other has their every need attended to.
+But in a codependent relationship, one person is often the emotional and psychological support, playing the role of the caretaker, while their partner has their every need attended to.
 Both partners typically like their role and enable the other, which is what often makes codependent relationships cyclical.
 The caretaker likes feeling needed, and the other person likes being taken care of and having the constant support of the partner.
 Some psychologists refer to this role as the caretaker, while others call this person the enabler because they feed into their partner’s need for approval and support.

-Here are some things to look out for if you are concerned that you may be in a codependent relationship:
+Here are some things to look out for if you are concerned that you may be in a codependent relationship, and tips for overcoming codependency:

 Start being honest with yourself and your needs, download Relish and learn more about setting boundaries.
 Get full access to our expert relationship coaches, therapist approved quizzes and more, free for one week - no strings attached!